The Arrangement (film): Reception

 The film has a rating of 15% based on 13 reviews at Rotten Tomatoes.

 Vincent Canby of The New York Times wrote that it "reeks with slightly absurd movie chic but, unlike Douglas Sirk's Written on the Wind or Vincente Minnelli's Two Weeks in Another Town, it's not only not much fun, but it's a mess of borrowed styles.
 What's worse is that it may be largely incomprehensible, on a simple narrative level, unless one has read Kazan's best-selling, 543-page short story that the director has more or less synopsized in his movie."
+Canby also included in his list of the newspaper's “ten worst films of 1969”: “Kazan uses a lot of snappy sixties’ cinematic techniques but the movie still looks like a gutsy Ross Hunter production from the fifties.”
 Variety called it "a confused, overly-contrived and overlength film peopled with a set of characters about whom the spectator couldn't care less."

 Roger Ebert gave the film 2.5 stars out of 4 in a more mixed review, writing that it was "one of those long, ponderous, star-filled 'serious' films that were popular in the 1950s, before we began to value style more highly than the director's good intentions.
 It isn't successful, particularly not on Kazan's terms (he sees it, doubtless, as a bitter sermon on the consequences of selling out).
 But it does draw nourishment from the remarkable performances of Kirk Douglas and Faye Dunaway."
 Gene Siskel of the Chicago Tribune gave it 2 stars out of 4, writing that Kazan "fails to give us a clear characterization of Eddie or the people in his life.
 What tensions are revealed are clouded by basic directing errors ...
 It would be nice to excuse Kazan's direction by saying that he was forced to jazz up a weak script, but he wrote the script too."